postsharp/Metalama.Documentation/conceptual/Aspects/Testing/aspect-testing.md

 The idea of compile-time testing is to create both _input_ test files annotated with aspects and _output_ test files, which contain the transformed code (possibly with comments for errors and warnings), and to rely on the compile-time testing framework to automatically execute inputs and verify that the outputs match the expectations.

-Concretely, you can follow the following steps (detailed below):
+Concretely, you can follow these steps (detailed below):

 1. Create a test project.
 2. For each test case:
    1. Create an input file, say `MyTest.cs`, that includes some target code annotated with the aspect custom attribute.
    2. Run the test.
    3. Verify the transformed code visually.
-Fix bugs until the transformed code is not as expected.
+Fix bugs until the transformed code is as expected.
    4. Copy the test output to a file named with the extension `.t.cs`, say `MyTest.t.cs`.

 > [!NOTE]
-> For a real-world example, see https://github.com/postsharp/Metalama.Samples.
+> For a real-world example, see [the Metalama.Samples repo on GitHub](https://github.com/postsharp/Metalama.Samples).
 Sample aspects are tested using the approach described here.

 ## Step 1.
 Create an aspect test project with Metalama.Testing.AspectTesting